Authorities searching for West Deptford man accused of setting hospital worker on fire

 HACKENSACK — Authorities are searching for a South Jersey health care worker who allegedly set a North Jersey hospital worker on fire Monday.

-Bergen County Prosecutor Mark Musella said Nicholas Pagano, of West Deptford, is charged with attempted murder, aggravated arson, aggravated assault, and unlawful weapons possession.
+Bergen County Prosecutor Mark Musella said Nicholas Pagano, of West Deptford, Gloucester County, is charged with attempted murder, aggravated arson, aggravated assault and unlawful weapons possession.

 He's believed to be driving a white 1998 Jeep Grand Cherokee with license plate S57 NJH, Musella said.